Manus69/computer69_rewrite/Readme.md

 ---

 ### Built-in constants
-#### Some useful numbers, like pi and e, are predefined with precision of at least 10 decimal digits.
+#### Some useful numbers, like pi and e, are predefined, with precision of at least 10 decimal digits.
 ---

 ### Complex numbers